 - People with an iron deficiency, or vegetarians and vegans who don’t iron-rich meat.

-- Folks turned off by takin six pills per day.
+- Folks turned off by taking six pills per day.

 Best Multivitamin For Men Over 50